CesarG07/CesarG07/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a self taught Full Stack Developer
+📚 I have a Bachelors in Electronics Engineering from the PUCP 📝 I have a strong interest in Web Devolpment and Artificial Intelligence 🔭 Working on Full Stack Developments
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+🌱 Learning about AI
+🌟 Main languages: Python, JavaScript, C
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://cesarg07.github.io/my-portfolio/tools/CV_CesarGutierrez_esp.pdf" target="_blank">MY RESUME.</a>
+🚩 Interested in Full Stack Machine Learning Application development and AI-powered apps 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://cesarg07.github.io/my-portfolio/tools/CV_CesarGutierrez_esp.pdf" target="_blank">MY RESUME.</a>
 </pre>
 <hr>